ChrisHandley/intro-to-python-flask/_episodes/02-numpy.md

 An index like `[30, 20]` selects a single element of an array, but we can select whole sections as well.
 For example,
-we can select the first ten days (columns) of values for the first four patients (rows) like this:
+we can select the first properties (columns) of values for the first four molecules (rows) like this:

 ~~~
 print(data[0:4, 0:10])